Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Isaac Paredes and the Tampa Bay Rays will square off against Gleyber Torres and the New York Yankees at Tropicana Field on Saturday at 4:10 PM ET, in the second game of a three-game series.
+Gleyber Torres and the New York Yankees will try to defeat Yandy Diaz and the Tampa Bay Rays at Tropicana Field on Sunday at 1:40 PM ET.

-The Rays are the favorite in this one, at -190, while the underdog Yankees have +155 odds to play spoiler.
-The over/under is 7.5 runs for this contest (with -110 odds on the over and -110 odds to go under).
+The favored Yankees have -120 moneyline odds to win against the underdog Rays, who are listed at +100.
+The over/under is 7.5 runs for this contest (with +100 odds to hit the over and -120 odds to go under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.